|

 The US Consulate (or Embassy) will prepare some of the paperwork required for these benefits.
 For more information, contact your servicing organization.
 They will generally need to see the original death certificate, the honorable discharge (DD form 214 or other form), and the deceased veteran's US passport (for initial workup).

-It also may speed things with SSA to call the Manila office to report the death (+63 2 301-2000).
-They issue a one-time lump-sum payment to the spouse, and they can determine whether survivor’s benefits are due.
+It also may speed things with SSA to call the Manila office to report the death (+63 2 5301-2000).
+They issue a one-time lump-sum payment to the spouse, and they can determine whether survivor's benefits are due.
 They will arrange for a telephone interview with the spouse to arrange for payment and apply for benefits, if eligible.
+Do not cash any Social Security Cheques in the deceased's name after their death.
+Cheques should be returned to the Social Security Office in Manila [Social Security Administration; US Embassy; 1201 Roxas Blvd, Ermita; Manila Phillipines 0930] with a note explaining about the death.
+Contact details of the widow/Next of Kin should be included, as well as a copy of the death certificate or Consular Report of the Death of an American Citizen Overseas.

 If the veteran was on a DoD pension, there are other notification requirements and added forms to start any eligible Survivor's Benefit Plan payments.